Balogun: Wigan Athletic sign Nigeria and Brighton defender permanently | Goal.com

 Balogun: Wigan Athletic sign Nigeria and Brighton defender permanently

-Championship club Wigan Athletic have announced the signing of Leon Balogun from Premier League side Brighton and Hove Albion permanently.
+Championship club Wigan Athletic have announced the permanent signing of Leon Balogun from Premier League side Brighton and Hove Albion.

 The Super Eagles defender arrived at the American Express Community Stadium in the summer of 2018 from German Bundesliga side Mainz, signing a two-year deal.